PerAstraAdDeum/Modern-Linux-compatible-Games/README.md

 With the advent of DXVK, Proton and Gaming Distros like CachyOS and Bazzite, Gaming on Linux has reached an all-time-high.

 This is a list of Windows games that you can play on Linux without the need for XWayland or 32-bit dependencies.
 All of the following games were tested with `ia32_emulation=0` Kernel argument.
 They were installed using Heroic Games Launcher's download system, which unlike GOG's offline installers does not require 32-bit emulation.
-To run them both `Enable Wine-Wayland(Experimental) (Wine version needs to support it)` and `Enable WoW64 (Experimental)` were enabled in Heroic's Wine settings.
+To run them, both `Enable Wine-Wayland(Experimental) (Wine version needs to support it)` and `Enable WoW64 (Experimental)` were enabled in Heroic's Wine settings.

 ## The List